kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 ## Finding Program A and B on pwnyOS

-Now comes the difficult part: how can we find the pair of programs in pwnyOS that allows you to run a program as root?
+Now comes the difficult part: how can we find the pair of programs in pwnyOS that allows us to run a program as root?
 Looking at page 7 of the [Getting Started Guide](https://github.com/sigpwny/pwnyOS-2020-docs/blob/master/Getting_Started.pdf) for pwnyOS titled "pwnyOS **Executables**", I discovered that pwnyOS uses the same executable format as Linux and some other Unix systems ([ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)), but it extends the ELF header to allow privileged binaries similar to the [setuid bit](https://en.wikipedia.org/wiki/Setuid) for Linux executables.
 While standard ELF files (those found in Linux) starts with these 4 bytes in hex: `7F 45 4C 46`, the first byte of a pwnyOS binary can be something other than `0x7F`: it can be `0x80 + uid` where `uid` specifies the user id of the user it should always be run at (regardless of the current permission of the user running the program, like setuid binaries).
 For example, a program starting with `82 45 4C 46` would be ran as the `sandb0x` user, whose UID is 2.
 Therefore, a binary starting with `80 45 4C 46` would always be ran as `root` whose UID is 0.

 Now back to our first question about finding a pair of programs that allows we to escalate to the superuser.
 Ideally, we would want program A (The old program) to be `rash`, `binexec`, or any program we have control over and program B (The new program) to be a file that starts with a single byte: `0x80`.
-Sadly, I will tell you that there is no such program B, and due to the read-only nature of its filesystem, you cannot even create it, but not all hope are lost.
+Sadly, I will tell you that there is no such program B, and due to the read-only nature of its filesystem, we cannot even create it, but not all hope are lost.
 There is indeed an indirect way of achieving basically the same task!

 ### The modified program B: `MMAP` and an empty file
 Again, quoting from the `EXEC` syscall documentation: